 Next, consider these reasons you SHOULDN’T get custom liquid cooling:

 - Custom liquid cooling might be overboard if you’re a casual PC user.
 Not only does it cost a lot, but you’ll have to put a lot of work into the PC.
 You’ll also have to deal with much more extensive maintenance procedures.
 Casual users typically don’t care enough about reaching their PC’s full potential.

-- Those who use their computers for virtual meetings, writing, and similar tasks don’t need the high-end cooling power provided by custom liquid cooling.
+- Those who use their computers for virtual meetings, writing, and similar tasks don’t need the high-end capabilities provided by custom liquid cooling.
 While custom liquid cooling is better than air cooling, you won’t do anything that makes it necessary with these guys of hobbies and careers.

-If you’re determined to get custom liquid cooling, knowing what to look for is important.
+Knowing what to look for is important if you’re determined to get custom liquid cooling.
 After all, choosing the wrong parts or sizes could wreak havoc on your PC.

-Read on for all of the must-know details you should look for when building or buying a custom liquid cooler.
+Read on for all the details you should look for when building or buying a custom liquid cooler.

 What Should You Look for When Buying a Liquid Cooler?

 When buying a liquid cooler, you should look for the right radiator size, pump speed, and fan speed.
 Choosing the correct tubes for your liquid cooling system is also important, and all the parts need to be compatible.
 If anything doesn’t fit, there will be leaks and overheating.

 Here’s a breakdown of each of these factors: